cjdrake/pyeda/doc/source/expr.rst

 Constructing Expressions
 ========================

-Expression are defined recursively as being composed of primitives (constants, variables), and expressions joined by Boolean operators.
+Expressions are defined recursively as being composed of primitives (constants, variables), and expressions joined by Boolean operators.